Lumpia: The Netherlands

 In the Netherlands, lumpia is called loempia, an old Indonesian spelling.
-It was introduced to the Netherlands through its colonial links with Indonesia.
+It was introduced to the Netherlands through its former colonization of Indonesia.
 In the Netherlands, loempia is described as a large Indonesian version of Chinese spring rolls, stuffed with minced meat, bean sprouts, and cabbage leaves, and flavored with soy sauce, garlic, and green onion.
 Loempia is one of the popular snacks sold in the Dutch snack bars or eetcafé.

-Vietnamese loempia

-The Vietnamese loempia is a variant of the loempia introduced by Vietnamese refugees during the mid-1980s.
-Vietnamese loempia's are typically sold in mobile Vietnamese snack bars known as loempiakramen and are typically served with a special sauce known as loempiasaus, this special sauce was invented for the Dutch consumer because in Vietnam they are typically served with fish sauce.
-In contrast to the Chinese loempia the Vietnamese loempia is typically long and narrow.

-Loempidel

-The loempidel (or Vietnamese frikandel) is a variant of the loempia introduced in March 2019 by the Dutch food company Vanreusel, its name is a portmanteau of "loempia" and "frikandel".
-The snack consists of a frikandel with sweet sauce wrapped in a coat of phyllo, the phyllo coat being similar to that of another Dutch snack known as the Vietnamese loempia.

 Lumpia wrapper

 Philippines

 Filipino lumpia wrappers generally come in two variants.
 The most common variant used mostly for fried lumpia is made from just flour, water, salt, and optionally cornstarch.
 This type of wrapper is characteristically paper-thin, much thinner than other spring roll wrappers.
 The ingredients are mixed into a wet dough, then left to sit for a few hours before cooking.
 A ball of dough is taken with one hand and smeared into a heated large flat metal plate greased with oil until a very thin circular film of it adheres to the pan and fries.
 It is cooked for a few seconds then quickly taken out and left to dry.

 For "fresh" (non-fried) lumpia, the wrappers are usually made with egg in addition to the other basic ingredients (and it may use rice flour).
 This essentially turns it into a thin egg crêpe.
 It is still thinner than other spring roll variants, but much thicker and softer than variants made from just flour and water.

 In modern mass production, Filipino lumpia wrappers are generally made by automated assembly-line machines similar to those used to make spring roll wrappers, differing only in the recipe and the thickness of the wrapper.
 It uses a revolving drum.

 Vegan versions of the wrapper exclude eggs, and is instead just made with flour, salt, and water, which results in a thinner translucent wrap.
 These are also sealed with water, not an egg wash.